edgedb/edgedb/docs/edgeql/parameters.rst

 Parameter types and JSON
 ------------------------

-Parameters can be of any :ref:`scalar type <ref_datamodel_scalar_types>` or array thereof.
+Paramters can only be :ref:`scalars <ref_datamodel_scalar_types>` or arrays of scalars.
 This may seem limiting at first, but in actuality this doesn't impose any practical limitation on what can be parameterized.
-To pass complex structures as parameters, use EdgeDB's built-in :ref:`JSON <ref_std_json>` functionality.
+To pass complex structures as parameters, use EdgeDB's built-in :ref:`JSON
+<ref_std_json>` functionality.

 .. code-block:: edgeql-repl